The 2021 event will take place over the 8th-9th May 2021.

 Our race permits and the future of the race depend on our positive interaction with the environment and communities through which we run.
 Any runner found to have crew violating this will be subject to the rule violation procedure.

-NOTE: Please also ask your supporters to meet you only at the designated crew locations.
-The reason for restricting access to certain points, is predominantly parking and noise limitations, hence supporting is as much of an issue in sensitive areas as crewing.
+NOTE: The reason for restricting access to certain points, is predominantly parking and noise limitations, hence supporting is as much of an issue in sensitive areas as crewing.

 Yes.
 Runners need to leave a different drop bag for both Henley and Streatley, each bag will be transported to the aid station listed and then to the finish line only.
 The exception to this is the finish line bag.
 Each runner may have one bag to be taken directly to the finish line for them.